 The electrospraying technique offers the advantage of processing a wide variety of materials including polymers and additives that are well mixed and/or suspended in solution.
 There are mainly three types of polymers used in electrospraying classified depending on the source: natural, synthetic and semi-synthetic polymers.

 Natural polymers like gelatin and collagen are isolated from natural sources and commonly used for applications like tissue engineering as they offer biocompatibility and biodegradability properties.

-Synthetic polymers, as the name suggests, are man-made polymers that are engineered to fulfill application needs.
+Synthetic polymers, as the name suggest, are man-made polymers that are engineered to fulfill application needs.
 Some advantages of synthetic polymers like polycaprolactone and nylon 6,6 are their low cost and ease to tailor polymer properties like mechanical properties, degradation rates and melting point.

 Semi-synthetic polymers are derived from natural polymers but chemically treated to modify its chemical structure.
 For example, cellulose acetate is a chemically modified polymer derived from cellulose when reacted with acetic acid.

 |Type||Name||Abbreviation||Common sources||Applications*||Solvents used^|

 |Chitosan||CS||Crustaceans, fungi||DD||HFP, W|

 |Gelatin||GEL||Bovine, Porcine||TE, MD, DD||AA, HFP, W|